How to Design REST API? The Twitter Example

 create associated class in resource catalog

-14. Enter User as class name.
+14. Enter User as the class name.

 user class created